fanout/js-pubcontrol/README.md

 pubClient.setAuthJwt('######.######.######'); // Literal JWT string
 ```

+## Tests

+The tests in this package require Node.js 12 or newer to run.
+This is because
+the tests run against the source JavaScript modules directly, which is
+a feature that was supported starting with Node.js 12.

+(The runtime will work with lower versions of node and with browsers since they
+go through a transpile step.)

 ## Running `pubcontrol` in web browsers

 `./etc/browser-demo` contains a demo of using webpack to build this library for